 That’s the year I discovered a FAQ about Pagan monasticism written by the Order of the Horae, a polytheist religious order.
 The discovery of this FAQ marked the first time I learned that there were other polytheists out there who were interested in monasticism.
 Something inside me instantly and enthusiastically responded: “Finally!
 People like me!”

 I had heard about the Matreum of Cybele, the very first Pagan convent, and to this day it remains the only one in the US.
 But the Pagan monasticism FAQ spoke to my latent needs more deeply.
-(Much later on, I found the Order of the Black Madonna.
-I was quite impressed.
-It was the closest thing I found to what I envisioned for the future of the Hermitage.)

 That FAQ provided me with endless food for contemplation, and I came back to it for reference many times in the ensuing years.
 I’ve never met any of the folks involved in creating it, but I’ll always be grateful that they put it together, and that I discovered it when I did.
 It opened my mind to the idea that polytheists could start monasteries, and that said monasteries wouldn’t need to be modeled on those of other religions…meaning that one day, there might actually be a place in a monastery for me.
 I knew, even then, that this path was for me.
 It took me years to work up the courage to talk about it publicly, though.